 Additional information pertaining to the REAL ID Act can be found at the Department of Homeland Security website.

 Veteran Health Identification Cardholders can shop at the Commissary and the Exchange, and eat at the dining facilities on base, but did you know that they also have access to FSS services?
-Polar Paradise Open Swim and community centers; Information, Tickets and Travel; the Polar Bowl; Permafrost Pub; Outdoor Recreation's facilities; the Arts and Auto Skills; Aero Club; the Trap and Skeet range; Hillberg Ski Area; RV storage lots; Otter Lake Recreation and Rentals, as well as the paintball course and Moose Run golf course are all available to registered veterans!
+Polar Paradise Open Swim and community centers; Information, Tickets and Travel; the Polar Bowl; Permafrost Pub; Outdoor Recreation facilities; the Arts and Crafts Center; Auto Skills Center; Aero Club; the Trap and Skeet range; Hillberg Ski Area; RV storage lots; Otter Lake Recreation and Rentals, as well as the paintball course and Moose Run golf course are all available to registered veterans!

 The 673d Communications Squadron and the 673d Security Forces Squadron have developed a Base Access Intelink website for use by all DoD CAC holders.
 This site allows DoD CAC holders to access several common base access forms and allows users to sponsor visitors onto JBER from a CAC-enabled computer.
 DoD CAC holders may sponsor on up to nine US citizens for up to 60 days, no more than 72 hours in advance of their arrival to JBER.
 The Intelink site streamlines the process for getting visitors onto the installation for both operational and personal needs.
 You can review the quick step-by-step process here.
 Login with your CAC at: